hngpham/hngpham.github.io/_teaching/2024-spring-teaching.md

 location: "Norman, Oklahoma"
 ---

-Assisted students in programming and debugging embedded systems using the ARM Cortex-M3 based LPC1762 microcontroller.
+Teaching Assistant — Assisted students in programming and debugging embedded systems using the ARM Cortex-M3 based LPC1762 microcontroller.